gabrielafilippelli/Bike-Sales-Dashboard/README.md

-# excel-dashboard
+# Excel
-dashboards completed in excel to analyze consumer and sales data
+Dashboards completed in MS Excel to analyze consumer and sales data.